Home > Experiences & Adventures > 8 Flowers Fields to Get Lost in This Summer

 Washington Island, WI

-There is no need to hop a plane to France if you dream of lavender fields as far as the eye can see.
-Fragrant Isle on Washington Island has a full seven acres dedicated to this lovely purple crop that peaks from July to August.
+There is no need to hop on a plane to France if you dream of lavender fields as far as the eye can see.
+Fragrant Isle on Washington Island has a full seven acres dedicated to this lovely purple crop and is the largest single-site lavender grower in the Midwest.
+The farm grows more than a dozen varieties of lavender, and the plant typically peaks from July to August.

 Pick your own bundle.
 Then browse the shop for souvenirs like lavender soaps, candles and essential oils.
-Save time to sample the culinary lavender, too — it stars in scones, truffles, macaroons and other treats at Le Café and even some of their signature drinks at the new wine and craft beer bar.
+Save time to sample the culinary lavender, too — it stars in scones, truffles, macaroons and other treats at Le Café.
+Then get your whistle wet by sampling some of the signature drinks at the café’s wine and craft beer bar.
 Nothing says summer like a lavender rosé wine slushie.

 2. Glacier National Park